 Credit card companies (especially if you’re in the US) prefer not to deal with sportsbooks and the blurry legal ground they rest on.
 Many sportsbooks house their centers of operation offshore and store their bettors’ funds in a multitude of banks across the world.
 Details of this sort will raise the eyebrows of any square financial institution; this is where Bitcoin’s decentralized nature comes in handy.

 As mentioned previously, no single party can control Bitcoin transactions.
 Consequently, Bitcoin transactions do not have to pass through any third party.
-The authorization of Bitcoin transactions — be they purchases, withdrawals, or deposits — are only subject to the mathematical proofs of the blockchain.
+The authorization of Bitcoin transactions—purchases, withdrawals, or deposits—are only subject to the mathematical proofs of the blockchain.

 Arbitrary restrictions imposed by a bank or credit card company will never factor into a Bitcoin transaction.
 You can acquire, hold, and spend Bitcoin in whatever manner you see fit, with a guarantee of anonymity; this is a benefit you won’t get with traditional payment methods.